SocksTheWolf/L4D2Bridge/README.md

 #### Mob Sizes

 These are the ranges for each type of mob spawn size in the server commands list.
 The Rand value is when the mob size is not provided in the actions array.

+#### Negative Weights

+These are the weights for each of the negative-based Actions with their weightings from 1-100 on how often they should appear.
+These are used to calculate what affect is used when a rule with the action `RandomNegative` is executed.
+If a negative action is not specified, it will not be randomly chosen when `RandomNegative` is executed.

 ---